-In this article, we will look at how to install Azure Cosmos DB Emulator on your Windows machine and how to use the Azure Cosmos DB Emulator for local development of our Spring Boot application.
+This article will look at how to install Azure Cosmos DB Emulator on your Windows machine and how to use the Azure Cosmos DB Emulator for the local development of our Spring Boot application.

 How to install Azure CosmosDB Emulator

 First of all, we need to install Azure CosmosDB Emulator locally.
 Go to https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator#installation, download the windows installation package and install Azure Cosmos DB Emulator.

 When installing Azure Cosmos DB Emulator passed successfully on your Windows machine, start the emulator (if it did not start automatically).

 If it is already running you can find it minimized in the system hidden in the running application system and either click Open Data Explorer … or visit https://localhost:8081/_explorer/index.html page.
 You can now get finally into the Azure CosmosDB Emulator.